 We use a host of communication and engagement mechanisms to share information and seek input:

-How is change management being handled?
+How is change-management handled?

-Communication is key to effective change management.
+Communication is key to effective change-management.
 We work hard to provide regular updates about OneIT and to foster dialog with constituents.
 We engage regularly with IT professionals and the broader campus constituency to share information, assess needs, address concerns, and gather ideas.